You’re an honest, upstanding citizen. You pay taxes. You obey traffic signals. You don’t even jaywalk.

 That may be changing, though, as competition among companies intensifies.
-Recently, Netflix announced it’s cracking down on password sharing, and it plans to charge customers in some countries (not the U.S., at least for now) more to share their accounts.
+Recently, Netflix announced it’s cracking down on password sharing, although for now it won’t charge customers in the U.S. more when they’re caught sharing accounts.

 Wired magazine gives several options, including using a password manager, for safely sharing passwords.